muratk3n/thirdwave/en/README.md

 ---

-I am starting to think even the smallest direct-democracy practices need to be removed, along with referandums (which need to be banned), making the whole process to go through representatives.
+Shld we remove even the smallest direct-dem practices, along with referandums (banned), making the whole process to go through representatives.
 Remember the California recall election?
-And the circus afterwards..?
+Circus.

 ---